namely/docker-protoc/README.md

 $ docker pull namely/protoc-all
 ```

-After that, travel to the directory that contains your `.proto` definition
+After that, change working directory to the one that contains your `.proto` definition
 files.

-So if you have a directory: `~/my_project/protobufs/` that has:
-`myproto.proto`, you'd want to run this:
+So if you have a directory: `~/my_project/protobufs/` that has: `myproto.proto`, you'd want to run this:

 ```sh
 $ cd ~/my_project/protobufs